jochen-schweizer/express-prom-bundle/README.md

 Express middleware with popular prometheus metrics in one bundle.
 It's also compatible with koa v1 and v2 (see below).

-Since version 5 it uses **prom-client** as a peer dependency.
+This library uses **prom-client v15+** as a peer dependency.
 See: https://github.com/siimon/prom-client

+If you need a support for older versions of prom-client (v12-v14), downgrade to express-prom-bundle v6.6.0

 Included metrics: